Khot-PrecisionAg/Cattle-Heat-Stress-UAV/README.md

 Results

-The /Results/ folder contains the processed thermal and RGB images and resulting cow detection and tracking in real-time video streams.
+The /Results/ folder contains the processed thermal and RGB for cow detection and tracking in real-time video streams.

 Results Folder: